sidijju/GenerativeUkiyo/README.md

 ### Additional Flags

 `--fm` - turn on feature matching objective for GANs from ["Improved Techniques for Training GANs"](https://arxiv.org/pdf/1606.03498)

-`--flip` - flip label for better gradient flow in early iterations of training

 `--t` - noise timesteps for ddpm